JakeJMattson/EmbedBot/setup.md

 	- `<token>` should be replaced with your Discord bot token

 - The bot should respond that configuration files have been generated.
 This will be in the `config` folder within the folder you created for this project.
 - Open `config.json` with any text editor and fill out the fields.
+You can read more about this below.
 - Run the same command again: `java -jar EmbedBot.jar token`

 The JAR will now read in your provided configuration values and start the bot.
 Your bot account should now be online!